dergigi/dergigi.github.io/collections/bitcoin/_posts/2018-12-21-philosophical-teachings-of-bitcoin.markdown

 Learning all the fundamentals which make Bitcoin work is hard.
 Understanding all of them deeply is borderline impossible.

-> "No one has found the bottom of the Bitcoin rabbit hole."
+> No one has found the bottom of the Bitcoin rabbit hole."
 >
 > <cite>[Jameson Lopp]</cite>